miraclx/freyr-gui/README.md

 A cross-platform front-end GUI for freyr-js written in Rust

-> This is a mockup (just UI).
+> For now, this is a mockup (just UI).
 For visualizing the intended project.

 ## Setup